-I am an assistant professor (FoAss) working principally with Quantitative Trait Loci (QTL) mapping, with an aim to use this technique to look at a variety of different systems.
+I am an associate professor working principally with quantitative traits, with an overall aim to identify and characterise how these small-effect loci can modify the overall phenotype.
+My lab uses a variety of different techniques, principally involving a variety of QUantitative Trait Loci (QTL) mapping and expression QTL mapping.
 I have worked with both zebrafish and chickens, and in both these study systems have used domesticated (or in the case of zebrafish, laboratory) strains crossed with wild-derived animals in order to identify the genetic components that separate these populations.
 These genetic loci can then be used to address a series of different question, outlined in brief below.
+More recently, I have become, in collaboration with Dr. Eben Gering, interested in the genetic responses to feralisation.
+Feralisation, the process whereby domestic animals are released into the wild, represents an excellent opportunity to study domestication 'in reverse' and to identify loci affected by natural and sexual selection from a different perspective.

 Genetics of behaviour